black cherry (Prunus serotina)

 The petioles (leafstalks) bear a few blister-like glands.

-black cherry petiolar glands
+Black cherry petiolar glands

 Flowers and fruits.
 Cherry flowers are small, white, 5-petaled, and radially symmetric.
 The inflorescence is a elongate, with stalked flowers (a raceme).